mahshidhdi/android-sdk/docs/guide/dependency-injection.md

 The name of the declared method is arbitraty.
 Dagger uses the return type of the method to know what object to create and return once the method is called.

-#### Pushe Service Module Components
+#### Hengam Service Module Components

-Each Pushe service module (see [Project Structure](/guide/structure)) should define it's own separate Dagger Component and should list the `CoreComponent` as a dependency.
+Each Hengam service module (see [Project Structure](/guide/structure)) should define it's own separate Dagger Component and should list the `CoreComponent` as a dependency.
 The Component interface should be placed in the `dagger` package of the related module.

 ```kotlin